cunnie/sslip.io/docs/DEVELOPER.md

   Docker/sslip.io-dns-server/Dockerfile
 ```

-Optional: Update the version for the ns-gce, ns-hetzner, and ns-ovh install scripts
+Optional: Update the version for the ns-hetzner, and ns-ovh install scripts

 ```bash
 pushd ~/bin